Tuesday, September 9, 2025

 federal court case has been postponed until a future date.

-No clear reason was given, and no new date was given
+No clear reason was given, and no new date was announced

 to resume proceedings.
 All I can tell you, my wonderful